-For the District of Columbia, the effective tax rate of \$0.96 is applied to the assessed market value of the home less \$38,000.
+For the District of Columbia, the effective tax rate of \$0.96 (will decrease to \$0.92 in tax year 2006) is applied to the assessed market value of the home less \$38,000.
 The \$38,000 is the District's homestead deduction for owner-occupied housing.
-Therefore, the owner/occupant, with \$75,000 in income would pay tax on \$224,500 of value ($\$75,000 \times 3.5 - \$38,000$).
+Beginning in tax year 2006, the homestead deduction will increase to \$60,000.
+Therefore, the owner/occupant, with \$75,000 in income would pay tax on \$252,917 of value.

-Because Virginia's property tax relief program is targeted toward the elderly (age 65 or older), and to persons permanently and totally disabled whose incomes do not exceed \$52,000, no adjustments are made in the property tax burdens for the hypothetical family of four in the Virginia jurisdictions.
+Because Virginia's property tax relief program is targeted toward the elderly (age 65 or older), and to persons permanently and totally disabled whose incomes do not exceed \$62,000, no adjustments are made in the property tax burdens for the hypothetical family of four in the Virginia jurisdictions.

-In calculating Montgomery County's real property tax burden, the tax rate used is \$1.171 and \$1.451 in Prince George's County, which includes the countywide rate, plus the state rate, and including special taxing district rates.
+In calculating the real property tax burdens in the Maryland jurisdictions, the tax rate used is \$1.158 in Montgomery County and \$1.387 in Prince George's County.
+These rates include the countywide rate, plus the state rate (\$0.132), and include special taxing district rates presented in Table 7 (page 23).